samuel-ping/personal-website-v1/README.md

 ## Things to do

 - ~~Get main website finished~~ Done!
+- Update all the pages
+- Add credits at bottom
 - Make the scrolling arrow work! (react-scroll? scrollIntoView()?)
 Scroll down until you reach navbar.
 - In the navbar, show which tab you're currently in.
 Use state for this... probably.
+Can fill background color for tab changing effect.
 For reference: https://stackoverflow.com/questions/30376922/how-to-manage-active-state-in-bootstrap-navbar-in-react
 - Add tooltips to buttons
 - Make stuff fade in (use React-Motion?)
 - Responsive web design?
 Scaling stuff to device dimensions?